Home /

 Robert Huber, Jens Klump and Stefan Götz, Germany: Stratigraphy.Net.
 Stratigraphy.Net aims to provide free and open access to geoscientific information and data with special emphasis on the disciplines stratigraphy, paleontology and sedimentology.
 Go to: News.

 !
 The Index Nominum Genericorum ING (U.S. National Herbarium, Department of Botany, Smithsonian Institution).
-The ING is a compilation of generic names published for all plants covered by the International Code of Botanical Nomenclature.
+A compilation of generic names published for organisms covered by the ICN: International Code of Nomenclature for Algae, Fungi, and Plants.
 Excellent!

 Interim Register of Marine and Nonmarine Genera